openedx/open-edx-proposals/oeps/oep-0027-course-metadata-authoring.rst

   As a consequence, the authoring experience is biforcated into two different subdomains in our system, Studio and Discovery.
 However, we do hope that an integration at the UI layer will avoid any disparate user experience.
 The separation of concerns in the back end allows us to have clearer integration points.
-We will believe that this is a worthwhile trade-off.
+We believe this is a worthwhile trade-off.

 * By removing the workflow engine from the system, we are reducing the turn around time for course provisioning.
 This introduces a potential risk for less review by internal teams.
 However, by making the workflow self-service, we believe that the course provisioning process will be